 Lets get started.

-More of a visual learner?
-No worries.
 Follow along with this video as we write the parameters described above to both of our XBee radios.

 Boost the reliability of the XBee connection by setting a sample rate on the transmitting XBee (Parameter: IR).
 If there happens to be interference while the data is being transmitted, it might not be received by XBee B. Setting a sample rate will ensure the change of state is communicated by the following sample rate packets.